 This is literally the easiest ‘pattern’ you’ll ever see so buckle up buttercup and prepare to be amazed.

-On the side of the yarn wrapper you’ll see a box with a number.
-Look for a 5 which means Chunky.
+On the side of the yarn wrapper, you’ll see a box with a number.
+Look for a 5 which means Bulky.

-It’s a thick yarn, which means you can use a bigger hook and the whole thing will go more quickly.
-Because not only am I incapable of remembering a pattern, I’m also impatient.
+That means it’s a thick yarn, so you can use a bigger hook and the whole thing will go more quickly.

 You’ll find another box in the same location with the recommended hook size.
 It’s a guideline but it will give you a place to start.